-Stanford most recently executive produced Duff’s Happy Fun Bake Time for discovery+, the short form series Fraggle Rock: Rock On! for AppleTV+, and the critically acclaimed Emmy-winning Netflix series The Dark Crystal: Age of Resistance.
-She is currently executive producing the series Harriet the Spy and the reboot of Fraggle Rock, both for AppleTV+.
+Stanford most recently executive produced Slumberkins, Fraggle Rock: Back to the Rock, Harriet the Spy and the short form series Fraggle Rock: Rock On!, all for AppleTV+, Duff’s Happy Fun Bake Time for discovery+ and the critically acclaimed Emmy®-winning Netflix series The Dark Crystal: Age of Resistance.
 Other recent award-winning children’s programming credits include the Emmy®-nominated Dinosaur Train, Splash and Bubbles, and Sid the Science Kid, which currently air on PBS KIDS® in the U.S. and in multiple markets around the world, the Netflix Originals Word Party and Julie’s Greenroom, starring Julie Andrews; the NBCUniversal Kids/CBC animated series Dot., based on Randi Zuckerberg’s popular book; and the NBCUniversal Kids/Hulu Original preschool show Doozers, inspired by the wildly popular characters from the classic series Fraggle Rock.
 Other credits include the live-action puppet series Me and My Monsters for the CBBC and Network Ten in Australia, the Lifetime live-action holiday special Jim Henson’s Turkey Hollow, and the Emmy®-nominated preschool series Pajanimals for Universal Kids.

-Stanford is in development on a new slate of television projects including The Kissing Hand, based on the internationally renowned picture book; Slumberkins, based on the popular book and plush toy line; Lena! based on Karen Katz’s books, author Rebecca Green’s How to Make Friends with a Ghost, and The Witchlands, based on the popular New York Times best-selling book series by Susan Dennard.
+Stanford is in development on a new slate of television projects including All-of-a-Kind Family based on the acclaimed series of books by Sydney Taylor; The Kissing Hand, based on the internationally renowned picture book; Lena! based on Karen Katz’s books, author Rebecca Green’s How to Make Friends with a Ghost, and The Witchlands, based on the popular New York Times best-selling book series by Susan Dennard.